meokisama/call/README.md

 # Decentralized Video Chat

 Decentralized video chat platform powered by WebRTC using Twilio STUN/TURN infrastructure.
-Zipcall provides video quality and latency simply not available with traditional technology.
+This app provides video quality and latency simply not available with traditional technology.